DATES: 2025 // Jan 8-18 (JP25-1); Jan 19-29 (JP25-2) SOLD OUT – subject to change

 One of the side-effects of the strong popularity of skiing in Japan has been the erosion of the cultural experience.
 Hearing complaints of “I was skiing tracks with a bunch of Australians” I decided to seek the advice of Japan-born Whistler-based Jun Yanagisawa.
 I met Jun heli-skiing in northern BC and immediately admired his gracious Japanese manners, sense of humour, and powerful elegant ski technique.
 Born and raised in Tokyo, Jun was an avid skier from childhood.
 In search of wilderness, Jun eventually immigrated to Whistler, British Columbia where he has worked for close to 30 years in the ski and tourism industry, moving between his native Japan and western Canada’s heli- and ski-touring.

-A couple of years ago I said to Jun, “Let’s do a Japan trip together, but let’s see some weird funky Japanese culture!”
+I said to Jun, “Let’s do a Japan trip together, but let’s see some weird funky Japanese culture!”
 Jun said, “Leave it to me Tom-san!”

 video by Zev Heuer 2018